Here's What Really Happened To Michelle Kwan

 The women's figure skating competition at the 1998 Nagano Winter Olympic Games was fierce.
 Both 15-year-old Tara Lipinski and 18-year-old Michelle Kwan were favored for the gold medal, with many assuming the older and more mature Kwan would edge out her energetic rival.
 However, both women performed their routines nearly flawlessly, and Lipinski won the medal, especially since her routine was technically more difficult.

 The news surprised many, especially as Kwan had just enjoyed an incredibly successful run at that year's National Championships, where she took home the top honor and earned multiple perfect 6.0 scores.
-But, while surprise might have been the initial feeling, in later years, some understood the upset in a new way after reflection.
+But while surprise might have been the initial feeling, in later years, some understood the upset in a new way after reflection.
 As The Washington Post reporter and longtime figure skating fan Robert Samuels told Deadspin, Lipinski just had a different energy to her that night.
-As he put it, "We could see that actually she kind of did deserve to win.
+As Samuels put it, "We could see that actually she kind of did deserve to win.
 She was freer and better."
-That energy, according to Samuels, included her "zipping across the ice," as he described.
+That energy, according to Samuels, included her "zipping across the ice," as the expert described.

 Kwan's coach, Frank Carroll, even agreed.
 In a documentary about the skater (via Deadspin), Carroll reportedly told Kwan, "You skated very well but Tara Lipinski skated better.
 Tara deserved to win this Olympic gold medal."

 Michelle Kwan enjoyed a truly prolific and successful career as a figure skater, but Olympic gold would elude her for the rest of her career.
 However, far from being something that Kwan looks back on with regret or negativity, she has a truly wonderful perspective on her time as a skater.
-As she told Forbes, she was able to enjoy a long skating career that even her once-rival Tara Lipinski didn't get to have (Lipinski retired from Olympic-level competition shortly after the 1998 Games).
+As she told Forbes, she was able to enjoy a long skating career that even her once-rival, Olympic gold medalists Tara Lipinski, didn't get to have (Lipinski retired from Olympic-level competition shortly after the 1998 Games).

 The figure skater was forced to end her Olympic career in 2006